 Another thing to keep in mind is that the games have already begun and reports from a number of athletes are that they feel “safe” and “comfortable” so far — much to the disappointment of many observers, it seems.

 There’s good and there’s bad.
-Clearly the ball has been dropped (pardon the pun) on a number of occasions in the run up to the games, security concerns are more worrying than usual — and I could get into a whole other post when it comes to the human rights issues that have been spotlighted because of all this, but that’s another story.
+Clearly the ball has been dropped (pardon the pun) on a number of occasions in the run up to the games, security concerns are more worrying than usual — and then there’s the usual human rights concerns and complaints that go hand in hand with these events.

 All I’m saying is, I want to hear the news, but I don’t want to feel like journalists are going out of their way to make the place look as horrific as possible.